-The Elevation accreditation program operates on a points-possible system, meaning that all components have a value assigned to them and it is the chapter's responsibility to complete each component (as applicable) in a timely & thorough manner to receive credit.
+The Elevation accreditation program operates on a points-possible system, meaning that all components have a value assigned to them and it is the chapter's responsibility to complete each component (as applicable) in a timely and thorough manner to receive credit.

-- Chapters receiving 75% of available points or higher will be considered "accredited" by the Office of Fraternity and Sorority Life - Chapters receiving less than 75% of available points will be considered "unaccredited" and must meet a set of expectations correlating to the number of years unaccredited.
-Failure to comply with the resulting expectations listed will result in the chapter being unaccredited: - o If a chapter is unaccredited for the first year, they will be considered "unaccredited first year" and are required to meet with a Chapter Advocate from the Office of Fraternity and Sorority Life three times per semester the following cycle. - o If a chapter is unaccredited for a second consecutive year, they will be considered "unaccredited second year" and, in addition to meeting with the Chapter Advocate three times per semester, the chapter must also complete a chapter-wide Elevation education presentation presented by an Office of Fraternity and Sorority Life staff member within the first six weeks of the semester. - o If a chapter is unaccredited three or more consecutive years, they will be considered "unaccredited in crisis" and, in addition to the meeting with the Chapter Advocate three times per semester and chapter-wide Elevation education presentation, the chapter must also adhere to a list of restricted privileges that may include participation in community-wide programming and hosting social events.
+- Chapters receiving 75% of available points or higher will be considered "accredited" by the Office of Fraternity and Sorority Life - Chapters receiving less than 75% of available points will be considered "unaccredited" and must meet a set of expectations correlating to the number of years unaccredited and determined in partnership with the chapter's staff liaison to meet individual needs.
+Failure to comply with the resulting expectations listed will result in the chapter being unaccredited: - o If a chapter is unaccredited for the first year or second year, they will be considered "unaccredited first year" or "unaccredited second year" (noted in official status records online) and are required to meet with their Office of Fraternity and Sorority Life staff liaison to assess needs and opportunities for future improvement.
+That meeting will result in a series of chapter-specific outcomes determined to assist the chapter in their future Elevation participation.
+These outcomes may include, but are not limited to chapter-wide education, workshops and working sessions for Elevation priority area completion, check in meetings with OFSL staff, adjusted due dates, editing/review processes, and additional required advisor engagement. - o If a chapter is unaccredited three or more consecutive years, they will be considered "unaccredited in crisis" and, in addition to meeting with the OFSL staff liaison and the creation of chapter-specific outcomes as detailed above, the chapter must also adhere to a list of restricted privileges that may include participation in community-wide programming and hosting social events.
 Chapters have the opportunity to earn back some of these privileges upon midyear review by the Office of Fraternity and Sorority Life.

-All results will be communicated by outcome letters following the cycle, and accreditation status is published on the Office of Fraternity and Sorority Life website.
+All results will be communicated by outcome letters following the Elevation cycle and are published on the Office of Fraternity and Sorority Life website.